Nekohime/vwop/README.md

 # Virtual World Object Path

-An Asset Server for a certain of Virtual Worlds.
+An Asset Server for a certain family of Virtual Worlds.

 ## Setup